 Then do the following:

 a.
-Create a shopping list for your meals showing the amount of food needed to prepare and serve each meal, and the cost for each meal.
+Find recipes for each meal.
+Create a shopping list for your meals showing the amount of food needed to prepare for the number of people you will serve.
+Determine the cost for each meal.

 b.
 Share and discuss your meal plan and shopping list with your counselor.

 c.
 Using at least five of the 10 cooking methods from requirement 3, prepare and serve yourself and at least one adult (parent, family member, guardian, or other responsible adult) one breakfast, one lunch, one dinner, and one dessert from the meals you planned. *

 d.
 Time your cooking to have each meal ready to serve at the proper time.
 Have an adult verify the preparation of the meal to your counselor.

 e.
 After each meal, ask a person you served to evaluate the meal on presentation and taste, then evaluate your own meal.
 Discuss what you learned with your counselor, including any adjustments that could have improved or enhanced your meals.
 Tell how better planning and preparation help ensure a successful meal.

 a.
 Using the MyPlate food guide or the current USDA nutrition model, plan a menu for your patrol (or a similar size group of up to eight youth, including you) for a camping trip.
 Your menu should include enough food for each person, keeping in mind any special needs (such as food allergies) and how you keep your foods safe and free from cross-contamination.
 These five meals must include at least one breakfast, one lunch, one dinner, AND at least one snack OR one dessert.
 List the equipment and utensils needed to prepare and serve these meals.

 b.
 Find or create recipes for at least three meals, a dessert and a snack.
 Adjust menu items in the recipes for the number to be served.
 Create a shopping list and budget to determine the per-person cost.